makerdao/community/governance/votes/Executive vote - July 12, 2023.md

 ### BlockTower Andromeda (RWA015-A) Update

 As per the original [technical assessment](https://forum.makerdao.com/t/rwa015-project-andromeda-technical-assessment/20974) a multiswap Output Conduit was initially proposed for this vault type.
-This will allow the `operator` role to choose which PSM is used to obtain redeemable stablecoins in return for the DAI drawn from the vault.
+This will allow the `operator` role to choose which PSM is used to obtain redeemable stablecoins in return for the Dai drawn from the vault.
 At present the vault is set up to only use the USDP PSM as a compromise while the multiswap tool was developed.
 The multiswap Output Conduit is now audited and deployed, and the following actions will be carried out if this executive proposal passes.

 - A new Output Conduit at [0x1E86CB085f249772f7e7443631a87c6BDba2aCEb](https://etherscan.io/address/0x1E86CB085f249772f7e7443631a87c6BDba2aCEb) will be authorized, allowing the `operator` to select which PSM BlockTower Andromeda transactions are routed through.
 Operationally, this means that USDC, GUSD, or USDP may be used for drawdowns.
 - The relevant [Chainlog](https://chainlog.makerdao.com/) entry `RWA015_A_OUTPUT_CONDUIT` will be updated to reflect the change to the Output Conduit.